-- When working on PowerPoint presentations, there may come a time when you are suddenly faced with a file save error.
+- When working on your presentation, there may be a situation when you face with a Powerpoint file saving error.

 When working on big PowerPoint presentations, there may come a time when you are suddenly faced with a file save error.

-This can be rather frustrating, so try following these steps that may help your solve this common issue.
+This PowerPoint error while saving the file can be rather frustrating, so try following these steps that may help your solve this common issue.

 How can I fix file saving errors in PowerPoint?